Road Trip Guide to Jökulsárlón Glacier Lagoon and Diamond Beach – With MAP

 - Fill up your gas before leaving.
 Gas stations are not easy to come by.

 - Bring your camera, extra batteries, and SD Cards!
-I shoot with the Canon Rebel 7ti.
+During this trip I shot with the Canon Rebel 7ti.
 See my updated gear here.

 - Layer up in warm clothes and water-resistant outer layers.
 Iceland’s weather is very unpredictable.

 - Wear good snow or hiking boots.
 If there’s snow it could be very slippery and you might even want ice grippers for your boots if you visit Iceland during the winter.
 I wore my Ugg snow boots, but my Soloman hiking boots would have worked fine as well.
 We visited Iceland in April.

 - Take lots of snacks for the car ride.